Perrtatter/Windows-BootKit/README.md

 # Windows-RootKit v1.4

 ## Description
+A rootkit program that you can put on a wndows setup bootable usb key to implant him into windows for do recon , change password, execute some payload and more :)

 /!\ THE ONLY THING YOU CAN TO IN SETUP MODE IS "Replace sethc.exe to cmd.exe" ( but you can reboot , presse muli time SHIFT and reload script for use full features ) /!\